networknt/light-doc/content/en/service/proxy/benchmark.md

 The plan is to use the [petstore specification](https://github.com/networknt/model-config/blob/master/rest/openapi/petstore/1.0.0/openapi.yaml) to generate a project.
 At the moment, we don't have an option to generate the project with light-proxy to address the cross-cutting concerns.
 We are going to use the [petstore][] project with only the handler.yml change to bypass the middleware handlers.
 In the future, we will add an option to generate projects deployed behind the light-proxy.

-We also want to compare the server in standalone mode and Docker container and give user an idea on the overhead of Docker container.
+We also want to compare the server in standalone mode and Docker container and give users an idea of the Docker container's overhead.

 ##### Standalone

-We are going to use the [petstore][] project with an external handler.yml and server.yml in light-example-4j/config folder.
+We are going to use the [petstore][] project with an external handler.yml and server.yml in the light-example-4j repository.

 ```
 cd ~/networknt/light-example-4j/proxy/petstore/http